bschwand/bschwand.github.io/_posts/2025-03-04-remote_hotend_fan.md

 - I made some kind of mesh-like structure by cutting plastic sheet and rolling it up (similar to expanded steel mesh).
 That was not rigid enough and also was very bad for aiflow.
 I could not affix the fabric properly either.

 I think ideally, some highly flexible mesh could work but it would need a variable diameter and maybe highly rigid and flexible material, like carbon fiber.
-I have an idea of printing directly such mesh on a mandrel (cylinder or cone) but to do that I would need an additional rotating axis on my 3D printer.
+I have an idea of printing a mandrel then essentially knitting carbon fiber on it and wetting it with epoxy, but to do that I would need an additional rotating axis on my 3D printer.
-Another idea is to print a mandrel with guides for a string, then essentially knitting carbon fiber on it and wetting it with epoxy,

 In the end, I made a kind of elastic "sock", by sewing elastic thread on the fabric.